Jensen-holm/HPC-SB/README.md

 # High Performance Computing Sandbox

-This repo is a 'sandbox' for me to get familiar with different HPC patterns and algorithms before beginning an undergraduate research project in the HPC field. <br>
+This repo is a 'sandbox' for me to get familiar with different HPC patterns and algorithms before beginning an undergraduate research project in applied HPC for chemistry simulation. <br>

 ## Benchmarking & Running Locally